AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 Hourglass icon
 ```

-Verify the VPC creation in the VPC list.
-Hit the **Refresh icon** if you do not see the CIDR immediately (alternatively, <ins>refresh the web page for triggering the change</ins>).
+Check the VPC list to verify the creation of your VPC.
+If the CIDR does not appear right away, click the **Refresh** icon or refresh the web page to trigger the update.

-It will take a little bit for reflecting into the "VPC/VNets & Subnets" section (almost **2-3** minutes).
+Please allow a few minutes (approximately **2-3** minutes) for the changes to reflect in the "VPC/VNets & Subnets" section.

-You can filter by CIDR `10.0.22.0/24`.
+You can also filter by the CIDR `10.0.22.0/24` for easier access.

 ```{figure} images/lab1-vpc4.png
 ---